digitalfabrik/integreat-app/docs/test-surveys/13-survey-react-native-release.md

-### UC1: Open the app and choose a city of your choice as a location and the language you are most comfortable with.
+### UC1: Open the app and choose a city of your choice, and the language you are most comfortable with.
 Explore the app and familiarize yourself with it.
-Turn off your internet connection and explore the same city and a further on.
+Turn off your internet connection and explore the same city further on.

 #### Describe the steps you took.

 *Input box*

 ### UC2: Choose city "Stadt Regensburg" as your location, if you haven’t done so already.
-Find out when shops are usually open in Regensburg.
-Switch the language as soon as you found it.
+Find out when shops are usually open in Regensburg without using the search functionality.
+Switch the language to any other as soon as you found it.

 #### Did you find the information?

 * [ ] Yes
 * [ ] No

-(The Answer is: "Mo-Sat: 08:00-20:00")
+(The Answer is: "Monday to Saturday: 08:00-20:00")

 #### Describe the steps you took.